courtbourt12/generateAPasscode/README.md

 # BIG FAIL POINT
 I totally forgot that the CSS and HTML was given to us....
 BUT I am glad I did them myself because it actually looked good.
-Feel free to check back at my previous git hub pushes to see it.
+Feel free to check back at my previous git hub pushes to see it. **UPDATE: I totally thought I had pushed the original CSS and HTML code I had written, but I just checked the commits I had, and I guess I didn't submit that until after I changed it.
+Sooo unfortunately you can't see that, except for my tiny HTML screenshot.
 The thing I am still messing up on is the @media things.
 IT WILL NOT WORK.
 But now it will because I switched my HTML and CSS to the provided.

 #
 ## JavaScript